geoscixyz/gpg/content/foundations/foundations_seeing_underground_inversion.rst

 	:align: center
 	:scale: 100 %

-	An acceptible model can cause the data, and simultaneously produces a minimum value for the "model objective function".
+	An acceptable model can cause the data, and simultaneously produces a minimum value for the "model objective function".

 In practice a number of inversions, with different reasonable objective functions, should be carried out so the interpreter has some insight about the range of earth models that can acceptably reproduce the field data.
 Error statistics about the data will determine how closely the reproduced data matches the real measured data.
 The fact that these error statistics are often poorly known is a second good reason for performing several inversions before settling upon a preferred model.